Math, Sci, Business

 ComputerMert Aksoy, Computer Lab Graduate Assistant

-Mert graduated with a B.S. in Electronics Engineering and is currently working o006E his Engineering and Operations Management Masters in University of New Haven.
-He loves Statistic and Forecasting approaches.
-In his free time, he loves playing sports and listening music.
+Mert graduated with a B.S. in Electronics Engineering and is currently working on his Masters in Engineering and Operations Management at University of New Haven.
+He loves statistic and forecasting approaches.
+In his free time he loves playing sports and listening to music.

 Tutors: EGRM 6604, EGRM 6609

 Runnan Li, Computer Lab Graduate Assistant

 Runnan Li is a graduate student majoring in Industrial Engineering.
 He is focusing on system designing and improvement.
 Currently he is working on an engine production line for educational purposes.
 Runnan is a Grad Computer Lab Assistant.
 He would be happy to answer any questions on computer use or soft wares.
 He also supports courses in Industrial Engineering.
 He loves soccer and is eager to try out any other sports.